bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 WORKDIR /R
 ```

 These commands specify how the image will be built, and what extra requirements will be included.
-We use r-base as the base image, and then install the prophet package.
+We use r-base as the base image and then install the prophet package.
 We then copy the R script into the container and set the working directory to the R folder.

 ### Build the container